Atari 1050: Design

 The 1050 moved to a half-height mechanism, 1+5/8 in tall, compared to the 810's full-height 3+1/4 in.
 Its new case was designed by Tom Palecki.
 In keeping with most of Tandon's mechanisms, a rotating arm on the front of the drive was used to lock the floppy into place.
 The drive also had its own read/write LED beside the down position of the latch.
 The power switch was located directly below the LED, with a power indicator LED to its right.
 The back held the two drive number selection switches on the left, two SIO ports in the center, and the power ring jack on the right.

 The drive controller was a single card, unlike the two or three of the 810.
 It used a MOS 6507 as the SIO bus controller, running at 1 MHz rather than 500 kHz of the 810.
 The 6507 was aided by a MOS 6532 RIOT/PIA and a 6810 static RAM.
 The drive controller was the Western Digital WD2793 using MFM encoding for double-density support, although units built starting in the fall of 1985 used the WD2797.
-The drive ignored the alignment hole, and thus did not need the two-hole "flippy disk" to use the second side.
+The drive ignored the alignment hole, and thus did not need the two-hole "floppy disk" to use the second side.
 It did respect the write-protect notch, so using the back side of a disk required another notch to be punched in the disk, or the drive to be slightly modified to ignore the notch.

 When used in 810 compatible mode, the drive formatted disks with 40 tracks and 18 sectors per track, for a total of 720 sectors per disk.
 Each sector held 128 bytes, for a total storage of 92,160 bytes/disk (90 kB).
 This was the normal FM encoded single-density format used by most machines of the late 1970s.
 Normally, when used with MFM encoding for double-density, the number of bytes per sector was doubled to 256 and the layout was otherwise unchanged.
 Instead, Atari's format retained the original 128 byte sectors and increased the number per track to 26, thereby providing 40 x 26 x 128 = 133,120 bytes per side, 130 kB.
 While Atari's documentation referred to this as double density, users used the term "enhanced" or "dual density" to distinguish it from the true double-density systems already in the market.

 In contrast to the 810, which saw several upgrades during its time on the market, the 1050 saw only one major change.
 Production was first set up in Singapore in May 1983 and ran until December 1984, accounting for the majority of the production run.
 These units used the Tandon mechanism.
 In November 1984, production moved to Hong Kong, changing to a largely identical mechanism from World Storage Technology.
 Production returned to Singapore for the final run using Tandon from October 1985 to December 1985.